JoinCODED/WS-Flutter-M10-Auth/05_Decoding_the_token/03_Signout.md

-The last function to do is the signout function.
+The remaining function to do is the signout function.

-In your auth provider:
+27. In the auth provider, add the following function:

 ```dart
   void logout() {